 Who's the Next Pelosi?
 Congress Members to Watch in 2026

-- Following a single member means you're exposed if they retire, trade less, or simply have a quiet year.
-The more durable approach is watching disclosed activity across all 535 members and letting the data show you who's active.
+- Following a single member means you're exposed the moment they retire, trade less, or simply have a quiet year, which is exactly what just happened.
+The more durable approach is watching disclosed activity across all 535 members and letting the data show you who's active, instead of anchoring to whoever was active last cycle.

-- Frequency of filings, sector concentration, and trades that line up with committee assignments (a member on a tech-oversight committee trading tech stocks is a more interesting pattern than a random one-off).
+- Frequency of filings, sector concentration, and trades that line up with committee assignments.
+A member on a tech-oversight committee trading tech stocks is a more interesting pattern than a random one-off from someone with no related committee seat.

 Why Pelosi Became a Household Name